A unified approach to structural limits, and limits of graphs with bounded tree-depth: Selected Problems

 \begin{problem} Is every graphing $\mathbf G$ with the finite model property an ${\rm FO}$-limit of a sequence of finite graphs? \end{problem}

 Although the existence of a modeling ${\rm FO}$-limit for ${\rm FO}$-convergent sequences of graphs with bounded tree-depth follows easily from our study of ${\rm FO}$-convergent sequence of rooted colored trees, the inverse theorem is more difficult.
-Indeed, if we would like to extend the inverse theorem for rooted colored trees to bounded tree-depth modelings, we naturally have to address the following question: \begin{problem} Is it true that there is a function $f:\bbbn\rightarrow\bbbn$ such that for every graph modeling $\mathbf L$ with tree-depth at most $t$ there exists a rooted colored tree modeling $\mathbf Y$ with height at most $f(t)$ such that $\mathbf L=\mathsf I_{f(t)}(\mathbf Y)$, where the $\mathsf I_h$ (for $h\in\bbbn$) are the basic intepretation schemes introduced in Section~\ref{sec:td}? \end{problem}
+Indeed, if we would like to extend the inverse theorem for rooted colored trees to bounded tree-depth modelings (thus removing the condition $\mathbf G=\mathsf I_h(\mathbf L)$ in Theorem~\ref{thm:limtd}), we naturally have to address the following question: \begin{problem} Is it true that there is a function $f:\bbbn\rightarrow\bbbn$ such that for every graph modeling $\mathbf L$ with tree-depth at most $t$ there exists a rooted colored tree modeling $\mathbf Y$ with height at most $f(t)$ such that $\mathbf L=\mathsf I_{f(t)}(\mathbf Y)$, where the $\mathsf I_h$ (for $h\in\bbbn$) are the basic interpretation schemes introduced in Section~\ref{sec:td}? \end{problem}

-\subsection{Classes with bounded SC-depth}
+\subsection{Classes with Bounded SC-depth}

 We can generalize our main construction of limits to other tree-like classes.
 For example, in a similar way that we obtained a {\rps} ${\rm FO}$-limit for ${\rm FO}$-convergent sequences of graphs with bounded tree-depth, it is possible to get a {\rps} ${\rm FO}$-limit for ${\rm FO}$-convergent sequences of graphs with bounded SC-depth, where SC-depth is defined as follows~\cite{Ganian2012}: